David Tom: Career

 After appearing in print advertisements and television commercials, Tom made his film debut with an uncredited role in Plain Clothes in 1988.
 He then landed a regular role as Bart McCray on the NBC series Brand New Life (1989-1990).
 He made guest starring appearances on Get a Life and Just the Ten of Us.
 Tom was cast as Sponge in the pilot episode of the Nickelodeon series Salute Your Shorts.

-Tom played Andy, a young boy suffering from psychosomatic paralysis, in the 1992 TV Movie Stepfather III.
+Tom played Andy, a young boy suffering from psychosomatic paralysis, in the 1993 TV Movie Stepfather III.
 He played Darryl Knable in the film Stay Tuned, co-starring with John Ritter.
 Tom received Young Artist Award nominations for his roles in both films.

 In 1993, Tom played Willi in the historical film Swing Kids, garnering another Young Artist Award nomination.
 He had recurring roles on Dr. Quinn, Medicine Woman and Quantum Leap.
 Tom appeared in the TV movies A Place to Be Loved and Summertime Switch.

 Tom starred as Jacob McKay, a young boy who gets stranded in the Rocky Mountains, in the 1995 film Walking Thunder.
 He played a younger version of D.B.
 Sweeney's character in the comedy-drama film Roommates and guest starred on Sister, Sister.

 He appeared as Whitey in the 1998 comedy-drama film Pleasantville, co-starring with Tobey Maguire and Reese Witherspoon.
 Tom also had a role in the NBC TV mini-series The 60s.
 He played David Cass in the TV movie Man of Miracles (also known as Holy Joe), co-starring again with John Ritter.
 In 1999, Tom had recurring roles on Cousin Skeeter and Party of Five.

+Tom played the role of Billy Abbott on the CBS soap opera The Young and the Restless, from June 1999 to August 2002, during the same period when his real-life older sister, Heather Tom, was playing the character Victoria Newman on the series, and the characters of Newman and Abbott later married each other in the storyline.